brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 The BAH guesses none of this
-as he follows the nephews north into the broad valley’s shimmering midday heat.
+as he follows the nephews north into the broad valley’s dazzling midday heat.
 He only knows that the cliffs
 rearing above the valley’s talus slopes look strange and unfamiliar.